Certifying position-momentum entanglement at telecommunication wavelengths: Introduction

 The first experimental verification of EPR position-momentum entanglement of photons has been reported in \cite{howell2004}.
 Typically, sources of position-momentum entangled photons are based on type-I and type-II phase-matched SPDC sources; see, e.g., \cite{hale2005, ostermeyer2009, howell2004, moreau2014, edgar2012}.
 In these implementations, either scanning techniques \cite{howell2004, ostermeyer2009, hale2005, schneeloch2016} or cameras \cite{edgar2012, eckmann2020} were used to record the position and momentum observables by means of near- and far-field measurements, respectively.
-High Schmidt numbers and thus high-dimensional position-momentum entanglement of photons have been reported in \cite{ndagano2020, hu2020}.
-Applications of position-momentum entangled photons are discussed in the literature, which includes ideas for quantum key distribution (QKD) \cite{almeida2005}, continuous-variable quantum computation \cite{tasca2011}, or ghost-imaging applications \cite{lemos2014}.
+High $E_F$ values and thus high-dimensional position-momentum entanglement of photons have been reported in \cite{schneeloch2019}.
+Applications of position-momentum entangled photons are discussed in the literature, which includes ideas for quantum key distribution (QKD) \cite{almeida2005_I}, continuous-variable quantum computation \cite{tasca2011}, ghost-imaging applications \cite{pittmann1995} and dense-coding \cite{bennett1992}.

 Despite its huge potential as mentioned above, high-dimensional position-momentum EPR-entanglement from SPDC sources are underrepresented among the quantum information applications.
 This has practical reasons.
 Firstly, the direct detection of photons using cameras makes further manipulations of the photons impossible and thus hinders the application of quantum information protocols.
-Secondly, the wavelength of the photons used in the majority of position-momentum experiments is not compatible with the current telecommunication infrastructure which works best between 1260 nm and 1625 nm, where optical loss is lowest.
+Secondly, the wavelength of the photons used in the majority of position-momentum experiments is not compatible with the current telecommunication infrastructure which works best between 1260 nm and 1625 nm, where optical loss is lowest \cite{ghatak2000}.
 Additionally, most experiments use type-II phase-matched SPDC-crystals to produce the entangled photon pairs, which have a relatively low brightness and narrow spectrum as compared to type-0 phase-matched SPDC-crystals \cite{steinlechner2014}.